ajcampbell1333/LBEAST_Unreal/FirmwareExamples/README.md

 **Note:** We use `FirmwareExamples/` instead of `Resources/` to avoid Unity's special `Resources/` folder behavior (which includes all assets in builds).
 Firmware examples are not Unity assets and should not be included in game builds.

+**Organization:** All embedded hardware firmware examples are located in `FirmwareExamples/`, organized by experience type.
+Game engine code references these examples in documentation but does not depend on their location.

 ---

 ## 🚀 Experience-Specific Examples